flexera-public/policy_templates/compliance/azure/azure_untagged_vms/README.md

 ## Input Parameters

-This policy has the following input parameters required when launching the policy.
+This policy has the following input parameters required when launching the policy:

 - *Email Addresses* - Email addresses of the recipients you wish to notify when new incidents are created.
 - *Azure Endpoint* - The endpoint to send Azure API requests to.
 Recommended to leave this at default unless using this policy with Azure China.